 Some frame materials can be adjusted at home, while others require professional attention.
 This is the case for glasses made from:

 - Memory plastic

 The more durable your frames, the less likely you are to have success making adjustments at home.
 Small adjustments work best.
 Leave major adjustments to the professionals.

 If the problem is that the frame size is wrong, you’ll need to invest in new glasses.
 There’s only so much you can do to make glasses fit your face better.

-Finally, keep in mind that adjustments shouldn’t replace regular visits to an optometrist.
+Many glasses adjustments can be done at home.
+However, adjustments shouldn’t replace regular visits to an optometrist.
 Proper eye care includes routine visits to an eye doctor for exams.
-If it’s been awhile since you’ve had an exam and your glasses need adjusting, it’s worth it to wait for a professional adjustment.
+If it’s been awhile since you’ve had an exam and your glasses need adjusting, it’s worth waiting for a professional adjustment.

 Warby Parker has stylish, high-quality frames at affordable prices.

 Liingo Eyewear is another great option to buy glasses online.

 EyeBuyDirect has a wide variety of budget frames starting at $6.